 At Guardian, we calculate premiums using a realistic long-term interest rate, which reduces the cost.

-And if any payout falls short of the outstanding mortgage, we guarantee to pay the difference at no extra cost, as long as your mortgage isn’t in arrears when the claim's made.
+And if any payout falls short of the outstanding repayment mortgage, we guarantee to pay the difference at no extra cost, as long as the mortgage isn’t in arrears when the claim’s made.

 When providers make improvements to the quality of their critical illness cover, the benefits are only available to new customers.